-With multiple layout options available in Zoom's recording feature, there are a few benefits and limitations of each.
+With multiple layout options available, there are a few benefits and limitations of each.
 Some layouts are unique for recordings saved to the cloud and others to your local drive, while some are available with both saving options.
 Before your meeting starts, make sure that you have selected your desired recording layouts; this article will go more in depth about your options whether you are saving to the cloud or your hard drive.

 Recordings saved to the cloud can capture Speaker, Gallery, and Shared Content views depending on the host's cloud recording settings.
 To manage these settings, you must have a Pro, Business, or Enterprise account, be an account owner or have admin privileges, and be a licensed host to edit user-level settings.